AdarshOnGith/Kafka-Clone/MyREADME.md

 - When topics/partitions are created or deleted
 - During leader election
 - When ISR list changes
+    Leader sends updated ISR list to the controller.
+    Controller updates cluster metadata (ISR, leader info, etc.).
+    Updated metadata is propagated to all metadata brokers.
+    Metadata brokers update caches and respond with the latest cluster state to producers and consumers.
 - On configuration changes

 > ✅ **HW/LEO are local states**, not propagated as cluster metadata